- What are Passerines?

 Molecular, paleontological and phylogenetic results give some weight to the approach that only later, Passeriformes as well as some other orders spread from their original habitat in the south to the northern hemisphere.

 How Do Passerines Adapt to a New Habitat?

 Passerines, having spread to all continents excluding Antarctica, have adapted themselves to a variety of food sources.
-Some of them prefer to feed on insects, others on fruit, seeds, worms, leaves, leaf litter, fish, nectar, and more.
+Some of them prefer to feed on insects, while others prefer fruit, seeds, worms, leaves, leaf litter, fish, nectar, and more.
 This does not mean that birds which prefer seeds would not eat insects.
 They eat whatever is available and suits them at a specific instance.

 Their organs have developed and adjusted to accommodate each species feeding habits and this is reflected mainly in the feet and bills.

 Even though all passerines can perch, some of them do not normally practice it.
 The lark for example is more terrestrial and developed feet that are more fitted for walking and running.
 Its toes are often longer and also its claws are straighter than those of the other species that are perching, thus allowing it to keep balance when running.

 The swallows, on the other hand, which spend their life mostly in the air feeding on insects on the fly, have small and week feet.

 Passerines’ bills can roughly be classified, based on their shape and main functionality and feeding habits, into 8 groups: